 Chinese New Year

 The Chinese Lunar Year brings everyone together and parties and celebrations are seen everywhere.
-People participate in colorful parades and decorate their homes, neighborhoods, and streets with lanterns and beautiful new year decorations and ornaments that are traditional in the Chinese culture.
+People participate in colorful parades and decorate their homes, neighborhoods, and streets with lanterns and beautiful New Year decorations and ornaments that are traditional in Chinese culture.

-Chinese New year as always is the representation and characteristics of an animal from the 12 chosen ones that have their own significance according to the Chinese lunar calendar and consequently on the person whose date of birth falls on the year of that animal accordingly on the calendar.
+Chinese New Year as always is the representation and characteristics of an animal from the 12 chosen ones that have their own significance according to the Chinese lunar calendar and consequently on the person whose date of birth falls on the year of that animal accordingly to the calendar.

 New Year Jewish-Rosh Hashanah

 The New Year Jewish for the Jewish people is another big celebration known as Rosh Hashanah which means the head of the year in Hebrew also known as the Jewish New Year.
 It is celebrated on the 7th month of the Jewish lunisolar calendar between September and October.

 New Year Jewish is a solemn and religious occasion that occurs in the fall.
 It is a two-day celebration that begins the most important time of the Jewish religious year which is the 10 days of repentance of self-reflection of measuring yourself against your religion and the community.

 The Jewish New Year is one example of the Happy New Year in different cultures of the world, it is a celebration where all the people gather with their families and friends to party around and eat meals and enjoy together.